 ONE OF SOUTHERN COLORADO’S TRUE GEMS

-Step back in time and imagine a Trinidad of the late 1800s.
+Step back in time and imagine Trinidad in the late 1800s.
 This was a major center of commerce with a thriving economy driven by the coal industry.
 Today, Trinidad is home to 10,000 people and is in an exciting process of reinvention and revitalization.
 We pride ourselves on our rich history and are working to restore our historic buildings.
 Come visit our historic downtown.
-The detail seen in our historic downtown is like no other in the state.
-Look up to find intricate engravings, columnades, sculptures, and detailing with Italianate stonework facades that give the city an almost European look and provide a rich backdrop for present day Trinidad.
+The detail that may be observed in our historic downtown is like no other in the state.
+Look up to find intricate engravings, columnades, sculptures, and detailing with Italianate stonework facades that give the city an almost European look and provide a rich backdrop for present-day Trinidad.

 VISIT OUR HISTORIC DOWNTOWN

-VISIT THE SHOPS AND STEP INSIDE A CAPSULE IN TIME
+VISIT THE SHOPS AND TAKE A STEP BACK IN TIME